gaelcolas/Sampler/Sampler/WikiSource/Home.md

 ## Prerequisites

-- PowerShell 5.0 or PowerShell 7.0
+- PowerShell 5.or higher

-The build command will download all other modeules required into the Required Modules folder of your module project for you.
+The build command will download all other modules required (if you choose too) into the `RequiredModules` folder of your module project for you.

 ## Change log